ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/08-adt-deques.md

 we don't show them here.

-#### Adding/inserting elements
+#### Inserting elements

 Adding elements becomes a bit trickier, because we have to make sure that all pointers are updated correctly.
-We get some special cases -- when the list is empty, or when we add before the head or after the tail.

-    class DoubleLinkedList implements List:
+We have to handle inserting into an empty list specially, because then both head and tail will point to the same cell.

+    datatype DoubleDeque implements Deque:
         ...
-        add(i, x):
-            precondition: 0 <= i <= this.listSize
+        insertFirst(x):
-            if this.listSize == 0:
+            if dequeSize == 0:
-                this.head = this.tail = new DoubleNode(x, null, null)
+                head = tail = new DoubleNode(x, null, null)
-            else if i == 0:
-                newhead = new DoubleNode(x, null, this.head)
-                this.head.prev = newhead
-                this.head = newhead
-            else if i == this.listSize:
-                newtail = new DoubleNode(x, this.tail, null)
-                this.tail.next = newtail
-                this.tail = newtail
             else:
-                prev = this.head
-                repeat i-1 times:
+                newhead = new DoubleNode(x, null, head)
-                    prev = prev.next
+                head.prev = newhead
-                next = prev.next
+                head = newhead
+            dequeSize = dequeSize + 1

+        insertLast(x):
+            if dequeSize == 0:
+                head = tail = new DoubleNode(x, null, null)
+            else:
-                newnode = new DoubleNode(x, prev, next)
+                newtail = new DoubleNode(x, tail, null)
-                prev.next = newnode
+                tail.next = newtail
-                next.prev = newnode
+                tail = newtail
-            this.listSize = this.listSize + 1
+            dequeSize = dequeSize + 1

 #### Removing elements

-The same goes for removing elements -- we get special cases when we remove the head or the tail.
+The same goes for removing elements -- the one-element list is a special case.

-    class DoubleLinkedList implements List:
+    datatype DoubleDeque implements Deque:
         ...
-        remove(i):
+        removeFirst():
+            // precondition: dequeSize > 0
+            removed = head                      // Remember the current head head = removed.next                 // Re-point the head to the second node head.prev = null                    // Make sure the new head doesn't have any predecessor removed.prev = removed.next = null  // For garbage collection
+            dequeSize = dequeSize - 1
+            return removed.elem

+        removeLast():
-            precondition: 0 <= i < this.listSize
+            // precondition: dequeSize > 0
-            if i == 0:
-                removed = this.head
-                this.head = removed.next
-                this.head.prev = null
-            else if i == this.listSize-1:
-                removed = this.tail
-                this.tail = removed.prev
-                this.tail.next = null
-            else:
-                prev = this.head
-                repeat i-1 times:
-                    prev = prev.next
-                removed = prev.next
-                prev.next = removed.next
-                prev.next.prev = prev
-            removed.prev = removed.next = null  // For garbage collection
+            removed = tail                      // Remember the current tail tail = removed.prev                 // Re-point the tail to the predecessor node tail.next = null                    // Make sure the new tail doesn't have any successor removed.prev = removed.next = null  // For garbage collection
-            this.listSize = this.listSize - 1
+            dequeSize = dequeSize - 1
             return removed.elem